ponelat/asc-2022-overlays-talk/slides.md

 - Technically Overlays work with YAML, not APIs.
 - OpenAPI/AsyncAPI/JSON Schema are all YAML(ish) based.
-- API  = API Definition or Document.
-For this talk.
+- I'll use the word API  to mean API Definition or Document, for this talk.
-- API ~ OpenAPI (because its what I know).
+- If in doubt I'm usually referring to OpenAPI, not AsyncAPI/JSON Schema.
+Force of habit.

 ---

 _This page intentionally left blank_

-_Going to start with a quote_

 ---